Krshia shook her head.

 “Oh, of course.
 Just a second.”

-Erin hurried into the kitchen to grab classes and the pitcher of freshly-squeezed juice.
+Erin hurried into the kitchen to grab glasses and the pitcher of freshly-squeezed juice.
 When she got back she heard Klbkch and Relc arguing.

 “—The certainty of Drakes in the impregnability of Liscor seems unwise.
 My people have brought up the need for increased vigilance to your governing body but—”